amahi/irc-bot/README.md

 wget git.io/amahiworld && chmod 755 amahiworld && ./amahiworld

-Once this is complete, all you have to do is run startbot.sh inside AmahiWorld
+Once this is complete, the bot will autostart.

+There is an updater that runs at 1AM every morning that checks for an update.

 Note
 ====